VenteraDevOps/piipan/docs/log-streaming.md

 ## Diagnostic Settings configuration

-Each resource (Function App, database cluster, etc) is configured with a diagnostic setting that sends all logs to Event Hub and a Log Analytics workspace.
+Each Azure resource (Function App, Database, etc.) is configured with a diagnostic setting that sends all logs to Event Hub and a Log Analytics workspace.
+To ensure consistency, a single diagnostic setting is used for both Event Hub and Log Analytics workspace.

-For each resource, the IaC establishes a single diagnostic setting named `stream-diagnostic-logs` that is configured to:
+For each resource, the IaC establishes a single diagnostic setting named `stream-logs-to-event-hub` that is configured to:

-- Stream all desired logging category groups and categories
+- Stream all desired logging categories
 - Stream logs to the `logs` event hub within the `evh-monitoring` namespace
 - Stream logs to the environment specific Log Analytics workspace
 - Use the default `RootManageSharedAccessKey` as the event hub policy
+- *Note: Changing the diagnostic setting name for existing Azure resource can cause IaC - ARM errors unless the previous diagnostic setting is removed.
+This results from the `RootManageSharedAccessKey` used across multiple diagnostic settings (old name and new name).
+Thus, the diagnostic setting will remain with the name `stream-logs-to-event-hub` rather than a more generic name like `stream-diagnostic-logs`.*

 Resources have two categories of logging: "logs" and "metrics".
 Our default practice is to stream all logs categories and no metrics categories.
 Categories can be enabled/disabled as required — i.e., if the team analyzing audit logs determines a certain log category to produce too much noise and be unnecessary.